hud-turn/netops-git-push-only/README.md

 GITHUBUSERNAME = "{the GitHub account that will be pushing code}" GITHUBACCESSTOKEN = "{You will need to generate a GitHub access token to insert here}"
 ```

+### Output
+1. Once you have successuflly designated target IPs, and if the script can connect to an SSH server then it will create configuration files in the configs_dir directory.
+2. From here we will run Git so that it can compare changes and it will push it to the remote repo